Artisanal roasting: how the bean becomes coffee

 Géogène · Specialty Roaster

-Géogène roasts our coffees in small batches in Quebec City, precisely controlling every roasting parameter.
-Their artisanal approach guarantees maximum freshness and exceptionally precise aromatic profiles.
-We receive our batches a few days after roasting, never more.
+Géogène roasts our coffees in small batches in Quebec, precisely controlling every roasting parameter.
+Their artisanal approach guarantees maximum freshness and exceptionally precise flavor profiles.
+We receive our batches just a few days after roasting, never more.

 Approach Artisanal · Small batches